MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/reporting/Get-LicenseVsUsageSummaryReport.md

 - TenantGuid: The unique identifier for the Exchange Online tenant.

 - Workload: The workload whose users are being counted.
-The current workloads include: Exchange Online, SharePoint Online, Skype for Business Online, and Microsoft Yammer.
+The current workloads include: Exchange Online, SharePoint Online, and Microsoft Yammer.

 - NonTrialEntitlements: The number of entitled users for the workload.